michaliskambi/elisp/lsp/README.md

 Ryan Joseph disadvantages:

-- On really invalid syntax (e.g. open LFM and try to use kambi-pascal-mode) it can send invalid JSON to LSP (`{"result":,"id":85,"jsonrpc":"2.0"}`), and Emacs will spam console with errors.
+- (SOLVED IN MY FORK, BUT WITH A HACK) On really invalid syntax (e.g. open LFM and try to use kambi-pascal-mode) it can send invalid JSON to LSP (`{"result":,"id":85,"jsonrpc":"2.0"}`), and Emacs will spam console with errors.

     ```
     Warning (lsp-mode): Failed to parse the following chunk: